Shaft (1971 film): Critical reception

-The critical reception of Shaft was mixed.
+The critical reception of Shaft was initially mixed.
 In general, the film was applauded for its innovation, success, and its lasting effect on the film industry.
 "Because of the film's positioning securely within the parameters of industry standards, Shaft was generally applauded by the critics both black and white, as being a breakthrough production in terms of expanding black representation in commercial cinema."

 Roger Ebert gave the film two-and-a-half stars out of four and wrote, "The strength of Parks's movie is his willingness to let his hero fully inhabit the private-eye genre, with all of its obligatory violence, blood, obscenity, and plot gimmicks.
 The weakness of Shaft, I suspect, is that Parks is not very eager to inhabit that world along with his hero."
 Gene Siskel awarded two stars out of four and wrote that the film "offers little more than a rousing opening fight and a chance to see Roundtree glower while he models some fancy leather outfits."
 Variety wrote that the film was "directed by Gordon Parks with a subtle feel for both the grit and the humanity of the script.
 Excellent cast, headed by newcomer Richard Roundtree, may shock some audiences with a heavy dose of candid dialog and situation."
 Vincent Canby of The New York Times called it "the first good Saturday night movie I've seen in years ...
 'Shaft' is not a great film, but it's very entertaining."
 In a review for The Monthly Film Bulletin, Nigel Andrews called it "in the main a highly workmanlike and enjoyable thriller."
 Gary Arnold of The Washington Post called it "a diverting commercial thriller, inconsequential but slick and casually enjoyable."